Canyonlands | NPS

 Stargazing

-Come nightfall, Canyonlands National Park (and much of the land surrounding Moab) is cloaked by some of the darkest night skies in the world.
-Since the park is so desolate, and many areas are miles from the nearest civilization, there is no light to inhibit your view of the galaxy.
+Come nightfall, some of the darkest skies in the world cloak Canyonlands National Park and much of the land surrounding Moab.
+Since the park is so lonely, and many areas are miles from the nearest civilization, there is no light to inhibit your view of the galaxy.
 As a result, Canyonlands has become a world-class destination for stargazing and photography (day or night).
-No matter what brought you to the park, be sure to pack a chair, some binoculars, a flashlight and your camera — you may find yourself gazing into the night skies to find more stars than you’ve ever seen before.
+No matter what brings you to the park, be sure to pack a chair, binoculars, flashlight and camera — you may find yourself gazing into the night skies to find more stars than you’ve ever seen.

 Star Party under Canyonlands Dark Skies